Hi Hamish yes its in the shed and going good been going 4 the last 3 nights and heats the shed up good and nice and quiet.

 Please click on the heater plans button below.

-The plans come with images of how to build and explains exactly how to build it properly and where to source the products.
+The plans come complete with images on how to build it and explains exactly how to build it properly and where to source the products.

 I will help you throughout the build so you get it right the first time.